Adds the results of a search to a summary index that you specify. You must create the summary index before you invoke the

 collect command.
 For example:

-This search ports the data into the
+This search writes the results into the

 foo index.
 The sourcetype is changed to